San Jose IBM PC Club - Web Hosting FAQ's

 How do I get to my SJPC Web site with an HTTP command?

-Can I get to my SJPC Web site with an FTP command?
+Can I get to my SJPC Web site with an SFTP command?

 Is there any advertising put on my Web site?